sschepis/ethfix/README.md

 - Check that the contract has sufficient balance
 - Verify you have permission to call the transferFunds function
 - Ensure the amount doesn't exceed the contract's balance
+- Try sending ETH with the transaction using Advanced Options (some contracts require this)
+- Check if the contract is paused or has other restrictions

 ## License